Skin Facts and Functions

 Skin's Primary Functions:

-• Sensation: The skin is the largest sensory organ with a wide range of receptors for touch, pressure, temperature, and pain.
+• Sensation: The skin is the largest sensory organ with many receptors for touch, pressure, temperature, and pain.

-• Temperature regulation: The skin warms the body through a thick layer of adipose tissue and hair.
-The body is cooled through sweat glands.
+• Temperature regulation: The skin warms the body through a thick layer of adipose tissue and hair, and the body is cooled through sweat glands.

 • Metabolic functions: The skin synthesizes vitamin D, which assists bone formation.
 Underneath the skin, adipose tissue acts as an energy warehouse.